-It is estimated that over 250,000 Australians are living with epilepsy (Epilepsy Action Australia, 2016).
-It has been reported that approximately one third of those with epilepsy do not respond to treatment (Kwan & Sander, 2004).
+It is estimated that over 250,000 Australians are living with epilepsy.
+It has been reported that approximately one third of those with epilepsy do not respond to treatment.
 If this data is applied to Australia, this would indicate that over 82,000 Australians live with epilepsy that is non-responsive to current treatments.

-The dosage range of cannabidiol in a medicinal cannabis full spectrum extract in a childhood epilepsy study may be between 2 - 30 mg/kg/day (Porter & Jacobson, 2013).
-The age range proposed for the studies is 5 to 18 years of age with an average weight range of 19 - 71kg (Victorian Department of Education, 2016).
+The dosage range of cannabidiol in a medicinal cannabis full spectrum extract in a childhood epilepsy study may be between 2 - 30 mg/kg/day.
+The age range proposed for the studies is 5 to 18 years of age with an average weight range of 19 - 71kg.

-AusCann intends to undertake studies involving a minimum of 50 children for an 8-month period and has allocated funds to supply these studies.
+AusCann intends to undertake studies involving a minimum of 50 children for a 12-month period and has allocated funds to supply these studies.
 These studies will be undertaken in Western Australia.